|

 - At pH = pI, amino acids exist in the zwitterion form, which is overall neutral.

 - If the R group contains an amine group, then it's a basic amino acid.
-There are two basic amino acids, lysine and arginine.
+There are three basic amino acids: lysine, arginine, and histidine.

-- If the R group contains heteroatoms, then it's hydrophilic.
+- Hydrophilic: If the R group contains acids, bases, amines or alcohols.

 - Peptide bond = amide bond.